rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Peer, their previous hash, and the contents of the statement, the proposal also includes the public key of the counterparty.
 When the counterparty receives the proposal and agrees to the terms in the statement, they create an acceptance block.
-This acceptance block functions includes the public key of the counterparty, as well as the hash of their previous block, thus placing it in their blockchain.
+This acceptance block includes the public key of the counterparty, as well as the hash of their previous block, thus placing it in their blockchain.
 In addition, the acceptance includes a reference to the proposal, thus linking them together.
 Both the proposal and acceptance blocks are then stored by both users, so they can both prove the transaction fully happened.

 \begin{figure}[htp]
 \centering